arpan-khan/RessNullius/docs/index.md

 # Welcome to RessNullius

-A concise knowledge index for essential topics and techniques.
+A concise index of nonsense.

 ---